 The FY97 plan included US\$200,000 to continue the radar analysis/trade-off studies and implementation of functional and performance allocations among elements of an integrated Ship Self Defense System, including system interface adaptations and preparation/conduct of associated tests and demonstrations.
-US\$8.938 million was budgeted to continue funding the ongoing SPQ-9B Radar development contract and conduct First Article Testing (FAT) on two production proof kits as well as support integration into the MK 86 system at the Land Based Test Site (LBTS).
+US\$9.284 million was budgeted to continue funding the ongoing SPQ-9B Radar development contract and conduct First Article Testing (FAT) on two production proof kits as well as support integration into the MK 86 system at the LBTS.

-US\$3.328 million was set aside to conduct First Article Testing at the contractor site and MK 86 integration testing at Naval Surface Warfare Center, Port Hueneme Division (NSWC/PHD).
-US\$169,000 would be used to continue Digital Sidelobe Cancellation development as a product improvement to the SPQ-9B Radar.
+US\$2.438 million was set aside to conduct First Article Testing at the contractor site and MK 86 integration testing at Naval Surface Warfare Center, Port Hueneme Division (NSWC/PHD).
+US\$169,000 was used to continue Digital Sidelobe Cancellation development as a product improvement to the SPQ-9B Radar.
+US\$7.467 million was spent to develop an EDM SPS-48 Solid State Transmitter.